Trump administration declines to tighten U.S. soot pollution standard

 The agency is required to review the National Ambient Air Quality Standards regulation, which sets limits on the concentrations of pollutants like soot from coal-fired power plants and vehicle tailpipes every five years, and has tended to tighten them regularly after scientific review.

-He said on a press call on Monday that particulate matter concentrations have decreased across the country over the last few years and said the agency conducted the review process “earlier than initially anticipated.”
+He said on a press call on Monday that particulate matter concentrations have decreased across the country over the last few years, that levels were “well below those of many of our global competitors” and said the agency conducted the review process “earlier than initially anticipated.”

-Since the EPA’s last review of particulate matter, new scientific research shows that even levels below the current standards cause serious health impacts.
+EPA staff scientists estimated the number of deaths from particulate matter emissions ranges from 16,000 to 17,000 annually.
+Wheeler said an outside advisory board disagreed with that estimate and that there “were uncertainties around the science,” which he said can be addressed in the next five-year review.

 New research also shows a link between COVID-19 mortality and exposure to particulate matter, said several state attorneys general, including Xavier Becerra of California, now a nominee to be president-elect Biden’s health secretary.